kaikyMoura/Search-algorithms/README.md

 - **Breadth-First Search (BFS)**
   Explores all the nodes at the current depth level before moving on to the next.
 It guarantees the shortest path in terms of steps when step costs are equal.

+- **Greedy Best-First Search (GBFS)**
+  Explores the nodes that are closest to the goal based on a heuristic function.
+It's memory-efficient but may not find the optimal solution.

 These algorithms are commonly used in:
 - Maze solving
 - Puzzle solving